We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Just as they always warn you – get to the airport EARLY!!!
 As important as this tip is in general, it’s doubly so with elderly parents and/or grandkids!
 Everything ends up taking longer.
 You want them to be able to enjoy the whole trip and you don’t need any extra stress!
 Giving yourself lots of time cushion is a sweet gift for both of you!

 As you can tell, this particular trip was definitely fun and educational.
-And YES, we'd love to hear your travel tips as well.
+And YES, we’d love to hear your air travel tips for seniors and boomers as well.
 Happy flying – and see you after Thanksgiving with one more important tip before we return to our Sandwich Generation iPad Adventures.